Vigilante Shit: Critical reception

 Critics lauded the vengeful lyrics and production of "Vigilante Shit".
 Varietys Chris Willman lauded the track's production and lyrics, predicting it would be the album's "most talked-about song."
 Clashs Mattew Neale called the track "utterly irresistible."
 Along with "Karma", "Vigilante Shit" was praised by Rolling Stones Brittany Spanos and The Guardians Alexis Petridis for creating an intriguing energy on Midnights.
 Both American Songwriters Alex Hopper and PopMatters' Rick Quinn lauded Swift for not sugarcoating her desire for vengeance.
 Lucy Habron of Gigwise praised the purposeful decisions made on the track, comparing Swift's musical experimentation to that of Prince.
 Helen Brown of The Independent lauded the lyrical details and "classy-sharp wordplay" of "Vigilante Shit" as conjuring a vivid image of the track's storyline.

 In a warm review of Midnights published in The New York Times, Jon Caramanica considered the song as the album's high point, describing Swift's self-characterization as "funny, wry, [and] slightly perturbing."
 Paul Attard of Slant praised the song's extreme but reserved approach towards the theme of vengeance, particularly directing acclaim towards its production.
 Justin Curto, writing for Vulture, called "Vigilante Shit" Swift's "venomous best."
 Curto highlighted Swift's wordplay and confidence on the track as powerful and an improvement from the thematically similar Reputation (2017).
 In his ranking of the standard edition of Midnights, Billboards Jason Lipshultz named "Vigilante Shit" the album's second-best track, directing acclaim towards its "stripped-down [...] cutthroat approach" towards years of built-up anger.

-In less enthusiastic reviews, Pitchforks review of Midnights claimed Swift's "edginess" was less convincing than her previous work.
+In a less enthusiastic review, Pitchforks Quinn Moreland claimed Swift's "edginess" was less convincing than her previous work.
 Carl Wilson, writing for Slate, felt "Vigilante Shit" was a disposable track but also was a more sophisticated take than similar vengeance songs in her previous albums.'